jagadeeshjr5/answer.engine/README.md

 **Parameters**

-Number of references: The maximum number of URLs to fetch (up to 10).
+Number of references (Default 5): The maximum number of URLs to fetch (up to 10).
 Decreasing this will perform a narrower search, while increasing it will perform a wider search.

-Percentage of context: The percentage of scraped text to be sent to the language model for answering the user's query.
+Percentage of context (Default 50%): The percentage of scraped text to be sent to the language model for answering the user's query.
+The hypothesis here is that 30% of the given raw scraped text is junk, and only about 50% truly contributes to answering the query.

 Tweaking these parameters will change the answer.engine's output behaviour.